zediious/tpfz-sprinkles/content/en/docs/Notable Mods/graphics.md

 title: Graphical Improvements
 weight: 1
 ---
+The bulk of the visual changes with this modlist come from Community Shaders.
+However, many other mods are used to imrpove them.

+ENB exists as an option with this list, which can manually be enabled in place of Community Shaders.
+Silent Horizons 2 is available as a preset, along ith Ominous ENB and an edit of Serio's ENB from Phoenix.
+Community Shaders is in use by default all profiles.

-The graphics and visual improvements in this list are based on the improvements brought by The Phoenix Flavor.
-Below are some mods that have been added to further enhance the graphics and visual effects.
+Below are most of the non ENB/CS mods that have been added to further enhance the graphics and visual effects.

-An edit of Serio's ENB from Phoenix is in use in the "Refined" and "Refined - Ultra" profiles, with Ominous ENB as an option.
-Community Shaders is in use in the "Refined - Performance" profile.
-ENB and Community Shaders are well documented for the most part, and do not have sections below.

 ## [Enhanced Volumetric Lighting and Shadows](https://www.nexusmods.com/skyrimspecialedition/mods/63725)